 The second major consideration in establishing and owning an IV Bar is proper supervision.
 Each state delineates who can provide certain types of medical services, which in Texas, includes IV Bar services.
 For example, every state generally requires that only licensed physicians perform surgery on a patient, but not all states specifically outline what kind of licensing and training is required for someone to provide elective non-invasive services.
 However, the Texas Administrative Code (“TAC”), Section 193.17, “Nonsurgical Medical Cosmetic Procedures” does provide additional guidance on supervision and training for Texas-based medical facilities.
 Based on this rule, IV Bars must follow the same supervision requirements set forth in the TAC.

-(For more info on supervision and delegation in medical spas, sign up for AmSpa’s Medical Spa Webinar
+(For more info on supervision and delegation in medical spas, watch AmSpa’s Medical Spa Webinar

 on the topic)